 silicon valley surprises

-The clearest example of the need to think in a new way was on an APA led, UKTI trade mission to Silicon Valley in 2013.
+The clearest example of the need to think in a new way was on an APA-led, UKTI trade mission to Silicon Valley in 2013.
 The group visited a bunch of tech companies.
 Big ones like YouTube, Netflix and AT&T Labs but also relatively smaller ones like Blinkx (now Rhythm One) and Radium One (ironically now also Rhythm One!)
 It was genuinely startling to see how little knowledge most production companies had about what happens to their content after it’s signed off.
-Very few had any awareness of, or interest in, some fairly standard concepts; analytics, big data, dwell times, A/B testing etc. Tellingly most of the group were unfazed by Silicon Valley’s lack of interest.
+Very few had any awareness of, or interest in, some fairly standard concepts; analytics, big data, dwell times, A/B testing etc. Tellingly most of the group was unfazed by Silicon Valley’s lack of interest.
 Seven years on and in light of Sir Martin’s comments it’s definitely interesting to see how the video production industry has changed.
 Or not, in some cases.

 Video Production - Direct to client

-He seemed to think that there are answers for production companies that want to innovate their business model.
+He seemed to think that there are answers for video production companies that want to innovate their business model.
 But it is definitely not to innovate into an advertising agency.

 This makes a lot of sense to us, as demonstrated by our business model.